MicrosoftDocs/VBA-Docs/api/Excel.SortField.SortOnValue.md

 # SortField.SortOnValue property (Excel)

-Retun the value on which the sort is performed for the specified  **SortField** object.
+Return the value on which the sort is performed for the specified  **SortField** object.
 Read-only.

 ## Syntax